rejsmont/rdn-wdp/README.md

-# rdn-wdp
+# Single-cell resolution view of the transcriptional landscape of developing Drosophila eye.
-Image processing tools for the RDN-WDP project
+### Image processing tools for the RDN-WDP project

+See the [paper repository](https://github.com/HassanLab/rdn-wdp-paper) for details.